 “Collagen gives elasticity to your skin and tissues.
-It helps with [skin health] and strengthens muscles,” Anita Mirchandani, RD, tells Lively.
-“Eating foods that contain the amino acids glycine and proline can help the body’s production of collagen.”
+It helps with [skin health] and strengthens muscles,” Anita Mirchandani, RD, tells Lively, adding of collagen foods: “Eating foods that contain the amino acids glycine and proline can help the body’s production of collagen.”

 Bone broth gets a lot of love when it comes to talking about collagen.
 It’s made by boiling animal bones to extract the minerals and collagen.
 “Bone broth is one of the most nutrient-dense foods.
 It's a rich source of replenishing minerals, hydrating electrolytes and one of the best sources of the protein, collagen!”
 Anna Bohnengel, RD, and co-founder of Alavita Nutrition, tells Lively.
 It does take a long time to make, but there are some great store-bought options available, too.

 Speaking of store-bought options, consider giving our Bone Broth Collagen a try!
 It's crafted with USDA Organic bones that are simmered slowly to extract the maximum amount of nutrients.
 The bones are either sourced from grass-fed, pasture-raised cattle or free-range chickens.
-They offer 9 grams of protein.
+They offer 9g of protein.

 “Foods rich in vitamin C or zinc help produce collagen,” Mirchandani says.
 These include berries [and] citrus fruits which are the perfect snacks to grab and go, plus the natural sweetness may help stave off sugar cravings, which studies show can actually damage collagen.

 In addition to stocking up on your fruits, you can also take a vitamin C supplement like our vegan Beauty Boost™ to boost, or maintain, your vitamin C levels.
 Other options include our Glow Collagen Shot and our Skin Hydration Boost™ — just to name a few options.